top of page

 Short, focused bursts (often 25 minutes) followed by breaks help ADHD brains start and stop without burnout.
 Key permission: You can do 10–15 minutes.
 Starting matters more than finishing.

 Long to-do lists overwhelm ADHD nervous systems.
 The brain freezes.
 Nothing moves.
+Try this instead:

 • Choose 3 priorities for the day